YinHK-gameDev/unity-learn/user interface/Unity UI (uGUI)/Canvas.md

 ### Draw order of elements

-> UI elements in the Canvas are drawn in the same order they appear in the Hierarchy.
+> **UI elements** in the Canvas are **drawn in the same order they appear in the Hierarchy**.
 The first child is drawn first, the second child next, and so on.
 > If two UI elements overlap, the later one will appear on top of the earlier one.

 To change which element appear on top of other elements, simply **reorder the elements in the Hierarchy** by dragging them.